How JPods Solar Personal Rapid Transit works http://www.jpods.com/

 Steps to make a system happen

-- Rights-of-way—Adopt Performance Standards, as in Massachusetts Senate bill 1837, to provide access to rights-of-way and coordinate systems.
+- Rights-of-way—Adopt Solar Mobility Performance Standards, as in Massachusetts Senate bill 2302, to establish a pilot program, provide access to rights-of-way and coordinate systems.

 - Organization—At the local level, use an existing organization or set up a new B Corporation, Economic Development Corporation, or non-profit Transportation Management Corporation to operate the system.
-Establish a non-profit corporation to raise donations to fund the first mile for local operating companies throughout the world.
+Work with an existing non-profit corporation or form one to raise donations to fund the first mile for local operating companies throughout the world.

 - Funds—The company that builds the system, such as JPods Inc., pays for construction.
 Major venture companies such as Equility are ready to invest.
-Raise funds to buy and own the system locally: crowd source funds by pre-selling passes and products, such as toys, or raise traditional funds by selling stock, borrowing from a bank or buying bonds.
+Raise funds to buy and own the system locally: crowd source funds by pre-selling passes and products, such as solar powered items, or raise traditional funds by selling stock, borrowing from a bank or buying bonds.